Account Info

 The dead cat bounce vividly describes a financial phenomenon in which a stock in a sustained decline suddenly recovers temporarily before continuing its downtrend without reasonable cause.
 The phrase derives from the saying that even a dead cat will bounce if it falls from a high enough place.

 The dead cat bounce price pattern can be used as part of a technical analysis approach to stock trading.
-Technical analysis describes a dead cat bounce as a continuation pattern in which a reversal of the current decline is followed by a significant price rally.
+Technical analysis describes a dead cat bounce as a continuation pattern in which a reversal of the current decline is followed by a significant price slump.
 Some short-term traders can profit from this.
 This phenomenon is difficult to identify when it occurs, as are the peaks and troughs of the market, and the pattern can usually only be identified in hindsight.

 History of Dead Cat Bounce